 How to Win A Credit Card Lawsuit

 While this should be an obvious answer to the question “how to win a credit card lawsuit?”, unfortunately it is not… the simple answer is to hire a consumer attorney.
-The truth of the matter is that a consumer attorney will win a credit card lawsuit almost every time when that lawsuit is filed by a junk debt buyer, i.e. Portfolio Recovery Associates, Calvary, LVNV, Ability Recovery, Midland Funding, CACH.
+The truth of the matter is that a consumer attorney will win a credit card lawsuit almost every time when that lawsuit is filed by a junk debt buyer, i.e. Portfolio Recovery Associates, Cavalry, LVNV, Ability Recovery, Midland Funding, CACH.
 If the lawsuit is filed by the original creditor i.e. Citibank, Discover, Capital One, Bank of America, then the odds go down quite a bit, depending upon certain factors, but the lawsuit can still be won.
 Please don’t be foolish and attempt to handle this very serious matter yourself.
 Now that I have said that, I will answer the question below.

 The simple truth is that every single credit card lawsuit that is filed in Pennsylvania is defective, at least initially.
 How can I make such an assertion?
 Because I have handled over 5000 of these cases and I know that statement to be true based upon my extensive experience in handling these matters.

-When a credit card lawsuit is filed in the Court of Common Pleas of (whatever county you reside in), the lawsuit MUST contain certain documents showing that the debt buyer or credit card company has enough information to move forward.
+When a credit card lawsuit is filed in the Court of Common Pleas of (whatever county you reside in), in most counties the lawsuit MUST contain certain documents showing that the debt buyer or credit card company has enough information to move forward.
 (Magistrate/District Justice Lawsuits are also defective, but a description of how to handle those can be found here).
 In every single instance that I have ever seen, the lawsuit does not contain the essential documents to move forward.
 The court doesn’t “know” this, they will only “know” this if you file the proper response to the lawsuit and tell them…. and that response should be (in most cases) to file what are called Preliminary Objections.
 As an aside, it is amazing to me how many “chat rooms” I come across where an attorney or another individual advises someone to file an Answer to a lawsuit as quickly as possible to avoid a default judgment.
 To me, this can in some instances be considered legal malpractice.
 If you do not file Preliminary Objections, then they are waived and the defenses that go along with them are also waived.

 Preliminary Objections are a statement to the Court that says “this lawsuit is defective”.
-The reason that I make the assertion that the lawsuit is defective is because it most certainly is lacking in sufficient documentation.
+The reason that I make the assertion that the lawsuit is defective is because it almost certainly is lacking in sufficient documentation.
 To prove a credit card case under a breach of contract theory, the collector must provide sufficient evidence that there was a contract or agreement between the parties, must show evidence of the charges on the card, the interest rate for each year, the changes to the terms and conditions and, if the Plaintiff is a debt buyer, they must show that they have the right to sue you (this is called “Standing”).
 In other words, they have to prove that they bought your specific account from the original creditor.